MaxTIDC/rm-decode/README.md

 # rm-decode
-Decoder for Register Machines (RM).
-It decodes any given natural (Goedel) number into its respective RM.
+Decoder for Register Machines.
+It decodes any given natural (Gödel) number into its respective RM.

-### Register Machines
+### Register Machines / RM
 A detailed explanation of RM dealt with by this program can be found at:

 https://www.cl.cam.ac.uk/teaching/1718/CompTheory/lecture-2.pdf